subsetpark/pantagruel/priv/reference.md

 fib x = case x ...
     1 => 1,
     2 => 1,
-    x => fib (x - 1) + fib (x - 2).
+    _ => fib (x - 1) + fib (x - 2).
 ```

 While this resembles the sort of pattern-matching found in some programming
 languages, it's simpler than that: the "pattern" side of a mapping clause here
 doesn't introduce a new symbol to the scope of the expression side.
-Thus, to
-communicate the equivalent of an "else" or "match any" clause in the example
-above, we reuse `x`.
+However,
+within `case` syntax, we *can* use the special symbol `_`, as in the above
+example, to denote an "else" branch that always evaluates to true if none of
+the earlier branches match.

 #### Update